JakeOtto/python_practice/chapter1/01_say_hello_to_python.md

 'hello, world!'
 ```

+The `=` says "put the return value of the code on the right into the variable on
+the left".

-Variables can be _reassigned_ to contain different values, such as a different `string`, hence the name `variable`.
+Variables can be _reassigned_ to contain different values, such as a different
+`string`, hence the name `variable`.
 Here's an example of reassignment.

 ```python
 >>> greeting = "hello, " + "world!"